 On promoting radicalization being embedded into platform fulfillment

-Can prioritize authoritative content for breaking news offset consequences of radicalization?
+Can prioritize authoritative content for breaking news offset the consequences of radicalization?

-Marco Pancini gave an explanation to this that the logic at the back of its algorithms “works for ninety in line with cent of revel in of users at the platform”.
-And he also said that they’re “privy to the undertaking this represents for breaking news and political speech”, and changed into operating to prioritize authoritative content and decrease the visibility of extremists.
+Marco Pancini explained to this that the logic at the back of its algorithms “works for ninety in line with cent of revel in of users at the platform.”
+And he also said that they’re “privy to the undertaking this represents for breaking news and political speech” and changed into operating to prioritize authoritative content and decrease the visibility of extremists.

 On persevering with to platform regarded extremist accounts and websites